Executive Director & Producer

 Roger Sorkin is an award-winning producer, writer and director specializing in the nexus between environment, energy and national security.
 He has been creating films and other media for a variety of NGO, government and nonprofit clients for over two decades.
 Roger is an alumnus of the U.S. Army War College’s National Security Seminar and a fellow with the Truman National Security Project, where he also serves as a surrogate speaker for their Operation Free campaign.

-He has served as a communications advisor to the NATO Energy Security Centre of Excellence, as a delegate to the Electric Infrastructure Security Council, and he currently serves on the Climate and Security Working Group at the Center for Climate and Security.
-Roger began his career in broadcasting as the founding producer of a daily public affairs radio program in 1993, and then received a master of communication from Stanford University with a focus in documentary film before moving to Washington, DC, where he worked as a freelance writer, producer and editor for a variety of production companies before starting his own.
+He has served as a communications advisor to the NATO Energy Security Centre of Excellence, and he currently serves on the Climate and Security Working Group at the Center for Climate and Security.
+Roger began his career in broadcasting as the founding producer of a daily public affairs radio program in 1993, and then received a master of communication from Stanford University with a focus in documentary film before moving to Washington, DC, where his production company created films and videos for a range of nonprofit, government, and academic clients..

 Deputy Director & Producer